Ohphara/recognition-unified/README.md

 - The `headbanging.model` function is used to detect the action of shaking the head in the input frame list.
 The detection results are stored in 'headbanging_detections'.

 - The `sitstand.model` function is used to detect the action of sitting and standing up in the input frame list.
 This function takes the frames and frames per second (fps) as arguments.
-The detection results are stored in 'sitstand_detections'.
+The detection results are stored in `sitstand_detections`.

 The detected actions are unified into a single dataframe and saved as `./unified.csv`.